-As at December 31, 2012, the Company owned 22.02% equity interest in Minco Silver, a publicly traded company listed on the Toronto Stock Exchange ("TSX") under the symbol "MSV", which holds the title to the Fuwan Silver Project in Guangdong Province, China.
-The following discussion respecting the Fuwan Silver Project held by Minco Silver is based on Minco Silver's public disclosure record available on SEDAR at www.sedar.com.
+Equity Investment in Minco Silver - as at December 31, 2013, the Company owned a 21.91% equity interest in Minco Silver, a publicly traded company listed on the TSX under the symbol "MSV", which indirectly holds the title to the Fuwan Silver Project in Guangdong Province, China.
+The discussion respecting the Fuwan Silver Project held by Minco Silver is based on Minco Silver's public disclosure record available on SEDAR at www.sedar.com.